SupurCalvinHiggins/csc-212-spring22/homeworks/homework-4/readme.md

 if left parenthesis
     push it onto the stack
 if operator
-    pop and write to the output string all consecutive operators that are either operators of higher precedence; or left-associative operators of equal precedence push the operator onto the stack if right parenthesis
+    pop and write to the output string all consecutive operators that are either operators of higher precedence, or left-associative operators of equal precedence push the operator onto the stack if right parenthesis
     pop and write to the output string all operators until a left parenthesis is popped off the stack